-Graduate studies in human nutrition prepare students to conduct and apply research to determine how diet impacts human health.
+Graduate studies in human nutrition prepare students to conduct and apply innovative research to determine how diet impacts human health now and in the future.
 Graduates pursue careers in industry, academia, and governmental agencies.

 FSHN faculty address a wide-variety of research areas related to human nutrition.
 Clinical nutrition, community nutrition, nutritional biochemistry, nutrigenomics, and nutritional toxicology are the general areas of strength for the FSHN human nutrition faculty.

 Students focusing on human nutrition will learn from interactions with faculty members whose laboratories focus on research in the following areas:

 human gut microbiome

 influence of diet on cancer, prevention, treatment, and survivorship

 effects of bioactive compounds naturally found in foods on chronic diseases

 molecular mechanisms of food ingredients in disease prevention

 optimization of nutritional support through enteral and parenteral nutrition